TechnoSparks/ureg-technical-challenge/README.md

 - The relationship for the Model is defined under `ureg-task-backend/app/Models/*`.
 Laravel uses ORM to interact with the database, hence this is where relationships are defined

 ### React
+- The application is a Single-Page Application hence no router is used for frontend
+- The main logic is in `ureg-task-frontend/src/App.jsx`
+- Items are loaded by batches, 12 items per batch.
+Refer API summary in the relevant section in this README

 ## 🛠 Technology Stack